shaohuisheng/amlogic/readme.txt

 Hello OSS.
-Git is free software distributed the GPL.
+hahaha Git is free software distributed the GPL.